Decision problems for word-hyperbolic semigroups

+However, this problem only arises for two symbols in $A$ (that is, for two words over $A$ of length $1$).
+This is because, in a sense we shall formalize shortly, a word-hyperbolic structure $\Sigma$ does determine if two words in $L(\Sigma)$ represent the same \emph{decomposable} element of a semigroup: Suppose that $\phi : A(\Sigma)^+ \to S$ is an interpretation of $\Sigma$, and let $w,x \in L(\Sigma)$ be such that $w\phi$ is decomposable as $(u\phi)(v\phi)$.
+Then

+That is, one can tell whether $w$ and $x$ represent the same element of the semigroup by using the information in $\Sigma)$ to factor $w\phi$ as $u\phi$ and $v\phi$ and check if $w\phi = (u\phi)(v\phi) = x\phi$.
+In \fullref{Lemma}{lem:equality} below, we shall show consider a relation $E(\Sigma)$ that encapsulates the information about representatives for the same element that can be extracted from $\Sigma$ by this `decompostion and multiplication' trick.

+Note that because all elements of a monoid are decomposable, the relation $E(\Sigma)$ relates \emph{all} pairs of words that represent the same element.
+However, for general semigroups, one needs to go further.

-However, this problem only arises for two symbols in $A$; that is, for two words over $A$ of length $1$, in the sense that if we insist that an interpretation should consist of a map that sends distinct letters to distinct elements of the semigroup (that is, the map is an injection when restricted to $A$), then a word-hy\-per\-bol\-ic structure does describe a unique semigroup up to isomorphism.
+Since words of length at least $2$ in $L(\Sigma)$ must represent decomposable elements, the only ambiguity is in whether letters in $A(\Sigma)$ represent equal elements of $S$.
+Thus, as we shall see, if we insist that an interpretation should consist of a map that sends distinct letters to distinct elements of the semigroup (that is, the homomorphism is an injection when restricted to $A(\Sigma)$), then a word-hy\-per\-bol\-ic structure does describe a unique semigroup up to isomorphism.
 In order to prove this result (\fullref{Proposition}{prop:isomorphic}), we need the following lemma: